federicochieregato/DarkFox/README.md

 # DarkFox

-Remote Access Trojan - Reverse Shell
+Remote access trojan created by using WinRar with firefox installer and a python Reverse Shell embedded.